-On the s On the successful completion of the course, students will be able to: 1. identify and understand the basic syntax and language constructs of C# K and .NET framework K2 2. develop console applications using C# to solve simple programming problems. К3 3. analyze existing .NET codebases to understand their structure, K4 J. dependencies, and design patterns.
-4. analyze C# programming techniques in developing web applications.
+On the s On the successful completion of the course, students will be able to: 1. identify and understand the basic syntax and language constructs of C# and .NET framework K2 2. develop console applications using C# to solve simple programming problems. К3 3. analyze existing .NET codebases to understand their structure, dependencies, and design patterns.
+K4 4. analyze C# programming techniques in developing web applications.
 K4 5. create web application using various controls.
 K6

-List of Exercises No. of Hours Visual C# Designing an application to work with Class and Object Designing an application to work with Constructor 3.
-Designing an application to work with Single Dimensional Arrays4.
-Designing an application with Method Overload 5.
-Designing an application to work with Inheritance 6.
-Designing an application to work with Exception handling 7.5 ASP.NET 1.
-Designing a Webpage using standard Web Forms Application 75 2.
-Designing Application with Navigation Controls 3.
-Designing application to work with databases 4.
-Program using Gridview Control.5.
-Developing an application using Validation Controls.
-6. Designing a Webpage using Login Controls.
+List of Exercises No. of Hours Visual C esigning an application to work with Class and Object esigning an application to work with Constructor 3.
+D esigning an application to work with Single Dimensional Arrays 4.
+D esigning an application with Method Overload 5.
+D esigning an application to work with Inheritance 6.
+D esigning an application to work with Exception handling ASP.NE Γ 75 1.
+D esigning a Webpage using standard Web Forms Application 2.
+D esigning Application with Navigation Controls 3.
+D esigning application to work with databases 4.
+P1 rogram using Gridview Control. eveloping an application using Validation Controls.
+6. D esigning a Webpage using Login Controls.